9001/asm/README-asm.md

 see [profiles](./p/) for additional examples including a chatserver, a disk wiper and a webkiosk

+## secureboot

+the [uki profile](./p/uki/) shows how to securely verify the integrity of all resources during boot, using secureboot and (a bespoke alternative to) measured boot

 # build it

 if you are on linux,